MatthieuFra/jsPsychPDS/index.md

 related categories such as “sad” or “happy”).
 During an identification/categorization experiment, participants are asked to assign each of the stimuli to one among a set of pre-specified verbal labels (e.g., “is this sound a violin, a guitar, or a flute tone?”).
+(Giordano, B., Susini, P., & Bresin, R., 2012)